dynobo/normcap/FAQ.md

 ### How can I improve the detection accuracy?

-The most import thing is to specify the correct language(s) (via settings menu or the `--languages` command line argument).
+The most import thing is to specify the correct language(s) (via settings menu or the `--language` command line argument).
 Keep in mind: selecting multiple languages at once slows down the recognition a bit.

 Sometimes Tesseract struggles with recognizing text with just very view characters, like